 Hoyas are beautiful and notorious for being long-lived, tough houseplants.
 Here’s a guide on hoya plant care: how to prune, propagate, and train every spring.

 Oh my beautiful, stunning Hoya – how I do love you and how far you’ve come!
 Literally.
-I bought you in a 4″ pot years ago at Roger’s Gardens (a horticultural playground) in Corona Del Mar, CA. You came home with me to Santa Barbara where you soon got transplanted into a 6″ pot and then eventually into a low bowl with bamboo hoops.
+I bought you in a 4″ pot years ago at Roger’s Gardens (a horticultural playground) in Corona Del Mar, CA. Then, you came home with me to Santa Barbara where you soon got transplanted into a 6″ pot and then eventually into a low bowl with bamboo hoops.

 I’ve had my floral nips for years and love them for projects like this.
-They’re pointed, sharp and make a clean precise cut which is what you want for any pruning job.
-The cotton twine is durable, long-lasting and easy to work with but I’ve used jute twine too.
+They’re pointed, sharp, and make a clean, precise cut that you want for any pruning job.
+The cotton twine is durable, long-lasting, and easy to work with but I’ve used jute twine too.